Bachelor of Arts in Music Education

-The RNCM Bachelor of Arts in Music, Education and Society (BA Hons) degree is a 3-year programme providing the opportunity to develop musicianship alongside the skills to facilitate music-making in educational and societal contexts.
+The RNCM Bachelor of Arts in Music Education (BA (Hons)) degree is a three-year programme providing the opportunity to develop musicianship alongside the skills to facilitate music-making in educational and societal contexts.

 Students will study educational and cultural policy, to build an understanding of the place of music within policy structures and how this impacts practice, and carry out cross-cultural comparisons of international education systems.